top of page

 About the Author

-Having been on both sides of the table, raising capital as a founder and deploying it as an investor, Jeff understands what it takes to build great companies and back them at the right time.
+Having been on both sides of the table, raising capital as a founder and deploying it as an investor, Jeffrey understands what it takes to build great companies and back them at the right time.
 He believes passionately in the power of startups to drive innovation and create wealth, not just for founders but for investors who recognize their potential early.

 Why This Story